Make Ahead Egg Bake for Christmas Morning

 - Fold in bread cubes, making sure all bread is soaked in the egg batter.

 - Scoop out 2 scoops of the bread pudding mixture with an ice cream scooper into the ramekins.
 The first scoop should be more egg batter than bread, the second scoop more bread than egg batter.
-Sprinkle 1 tsp (5ml)of reserved grated Swiss cheese on top of bread cubes.
+Sprinkle 1 teaspoon (5ml)of reserved grated Swiss cheese on top of bread cubes.

 - Group ramekins together on the baking tray, and cover as a grouping with foil.
 Place in refrigerator overnight.